Tuesday, December 01, 2009

 • My post from last year includes a review of Don Russell's book Christmas Beer, a good reference for the season.

-• As an employee for a wholesaler of beer and in northern Virginia, I sell beers from Stoudt's.
+• Caveat lector: As an employee for a northern Virginia beer wholesaler, I sell beers from Stoudt's.

 Comment here ...